valdigleis/vim/README.md

 8. Used to adds highlight in NERDTree: [vim-nerdtree-syntax-highlight](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight).
 9. Warp used to connection with language servers: [coc.nvim](https://github.com/neoclide/coc.nvim).
 10. Warp used to connection with fzf: [fzf.vim](https://github.com/junegunn/fzf.vim).
+11. The plugin emmet used: [emmet-vim](https://github.com/mattn/emmet-vim).
+12. The plugin to add support the query hoogle:[vim-hoogle](https://github.com/Twinside/vim-hoogle).

 ## Coc Extesions ⚡